ajohnson819/ajohnson819/README.md

 Originally, the page was to be smokey with a lot of greys however it did not have enough contrast.
 I changed a few of the paragraph's color to blue.
 The link for tic-tac-toe was changed to blue, but different than the 'show date' button.
 Display: flex was used throughout.
 There are 4 media queries, starting with the cell phone width.
-What the they modify is the form field.
+What the they modify is the form field, and the paragraphs change colors.
 =================HTML=====================
 The structure is straightforward and entirely within flexbox using the CSS feature display:flex.